If you’ve made it past the early stage, chances are, your business is going to make it.

 We’ve heard of the final startup stage many times before: “The Exit.”

 This stage is optional and is oftentimes presented to founders naturally.
-The further your startup lives and grows through each phase, the more people will offer to purchase it.

-The three main ways to exit is by:
+There are three main ways to exit:

 - Sell founder’s shares to another company